©Joseph R. Tomelleri

 The State Fish of Utah, the Bonneville Cutthroat Trout was historically found in the Bonneville Basin, including suitable habitat within the basin portions of Utah, Idaho, Wyoming, and Nevada.
 Although scientists believed that pure strains of Bonneville Cutthroat were extinct 30 years ago, small populations have been found in nearly 70,000 acres of lakes and 850 miles of streams.
 The Bonneville Cutthroat’s coloration is less vivid than other cutthroat species, and it has large, evenly distributed spots.

-Since 2007, the Western Native Trout Initiative has contributed over $605,186 to 14 projects benefiting Bonneville cutthroat trout in Utah and neighboring states.
+Between 2007 and 2018, the Western Native Trout Initiative has contributed over $790,936 to 20 projects benefiting Bonneville Cutthroat Trout in Utah and neighboring states.
 Project goals have been diverse –everything from genetic analysis, telemetry surveys, culvert renovation, road relocation, fish ladders, fish screens, streambank stabilization, and large watershed improvement projects.

 READ MORE more about Utah Division of Wildlife Resources’ efforts to conserve Bonneville Cutthroat Trout

 READ MORE about Idaho Department of Fish and Game’s work to conserve Bonneville Cutthroat Trout